-The first step in buyer persona development consists of researching the people you want to interact with – and those you don’t.
+The first step in buyer persona development consists of researching the people you do and don’t want to interact with.
 Reviewing the types of people you don’t want on your list can help narrow down your definition of your ideal donor.

-Your existing customer relationship management (CRM) database or past donor lists gives you a solid place to start.
+Your existing customer relationship management (CRM) database or past donor lists give you a solid place to start.
 Make sure you include:

 - One-time donors, who may have given once or twice to your nonprofit

 - Recurring donors, who double as some of your most loyal supporters

 - Large donors, who have given significant support in the realm of what your nonprofit designates as “large”